 Understanding communication preferences and trends can help you make decisions about funeral home marketing, client communications and customer service.
 In addition to monitoring internet, social media and device usage trends, be aware of new tools and platforms that could help differentiate your firm.
 Many innovations are focused on making it faster and more convenient for consumers to interact with companies and obtain information to help guide their buying decisions.

 How to Monitor Trends

 The U.S. Census Bureau provides information about demographics on a national and regional level.
 The next U.S. Census will take place in 2020 but isn’t slated for public release until late 2021.
 In the meantime, the U.S. Census Bureau makes additional reports and study findings available on its website.
-The Bureau recently announced a new online platform for accessing data, which is scheduled to officially launch in July 2019.

 Organizations like the Pew Research Center also report on numerous topics such as population trends, religious affiliation and social media usage.
 For specific information about the trends in your area, local market research can provide even more actionable insights.
 This type of research is also valuable for learning about specific perceptions and preferences related to memorialization and your funeral home brand.

 You can learn more about the demographics, preferences and decision-making process for preneed consumers in Homesteaders’ Preneed Motivators report.
-The latest edition is now available as a free PDF download.